-The MRSN maintains these submissions in the DOD's only large-scale repository of multidrug-resistant (MDR) bacterial isolates, currently housing over 60,000 bacterial samples collected from patients treated across the MHS.
-The laboratory receives 500-800 new samples every month from combat support hospitals across the world and routinely collaborates with other U.S. Government agencies, allied partner nations, and academic and civilian research institutions.
+The MRSN maintains these submissions in the DOD's only large-scale repository of multidrug-resistant (MDR) bacterial isolates, currently housing over 82,000 bacterial samples collected from patients treated across the Military Health System (MHS).
+The laboratory receives 800-1200 new samples every month from combat support hospitals across the world and routinely collaborates with other U.S. government agencies, allied partner nations and academic and civilian research institutions.

 MRSN Directly Impacts DOD Readiness and Force Health Protection by:

-- Providing near real-time analysis for the Geographic Combatant Commands (GCC) of the prevalence and mobility of “superbugs” within their area of operation to better prepare medical personnel to treat war wound infections
+- Providing near real-time analysis for the geographic combatant commands of the prevalence and mobility of “superbugs” within their area of operation to better prepare medical personnel to treat war wound infections

-- Conducting retrospective and prospective analyses of antibiotic resistance trends and bacterial epidemiology across the entire MHS to improve performance and enhance Infection Control (IC)
+- Conducting retrospective and prospective analyses of antibiotic resistance trends and bacterial epidemiology across the entire MHS to improve performance and enhance infection control

 - Assisting military healthcare centers to detect and appropriately respond to potential outbreaks using the most advanced and accurate molecular methods available